The Calicivirus

 Well Sunday came and went and so did Monday and still both cats had eaten nothing.
 They would go to their bowls look at their food and back away.
 I began to suspect that their mouths were hurting them.
 On Tuesday we went back to the vets.

-This time the vet discovered that both cats had terrible mouth Ulcers.
-Byron was jaundiced and both cats were now severely dehydrated.
+This time the vet discovered that both cats had terrible mouth ulcers.
+Byron was now jaundiced and both cats were severely dehydrated.
 Both cats were admitted to the vet hospital and put on drips.

 The next day I was told that the vets suspected the Calicivirus and because of this had put both cats in quarantine as it was highly contagious.
 We were told that we could not see them and that in the mean time, blood tests and swabs were being taken to confirm the illness.

-On Thursdays the vets phoned me to say that both cats were very sick.
+On Thursday the vets phoned me to say that both cats were very sick.
 Byron’s front legs had swollen up and were full of fluid and that they thought he may have pancreatitis too.
 I was also told that if the cats had the severe form of the virus that they could die.
 I was totally shocked.

 Over the next five days we were not allowed to see the cats at all.
 We received daily reports of how they were getting on and all we could do was wait and see how the cats responded to treatment.